 PLEASE NOTE: WE DO NOT PROVIDE THESE SERVICES, THESE POSTS ARE FOR INFORMATION ONLY

 After moving to Thailand it’s very important that you do get one, though.
-Traffic police routinely set up roadblocks to stop motorists and check if they’ve got their license and vehicle tax in order.
-Having a Thai driving license in this situation will mean that you’re back on your way in under 30 seconds.
+Traffic police routinely set up roadblocks to stop motorists and check if they’ve got their driver’s license and vehicle tax in order.
+Having a Thai driver’s license in this situation will mean that you’re back on your way in under 30 seconds.

 1. Medical Certificate